shubhamchandak94/LFZip/README.md

 ```
 Note that `nlms_compress_python.py` is an older and slower version with a similar interface
 but with the core NLMS compression code written in Python instead of C++.

+##### Update on NLMS order
+While the default order for NLMS is 32, we have found that for certain dataset, the optimal order is 0 (i.e., the prediction step is skipped).
+We recommend that the user try out both values using the `-n` flag for a given data source before selecting the order.
+We are currently working on making this process automatic.

 ### LFZip (NN)
 #### Training a model
 First select the appropriate function from `models.py`, e.g., `FC` or `biGRU`.
 Then call